Home » Family Style Dinners » The Best Chicken Rice Casserole Recipe – NO CONDENSED SOUP

 A large saute pan with veggies broth and cream stir together and wild rice just added on top

-Next, nestle chicken thighs into rice mixture.
+Next, nestle chicken thighs into the rice mixture.

 A large saute pan with rice veggies and broth with tongs adding seared chicken thighs to the pan